Chainflow/solana-mission-control/INSTRUCTIONS.md

    ```sh
    source ~/.bashrc
    ```
-   **Note**: This script installs the prerequisites an enables them to run on their default ports ie. `Grafana` by default runs on port 3000, `prometheus` by default runs on port 9090 and `Node Exporter` by default runs on port 9100.
-If you want to change the defaults ports please follow thes [Instructions](./scripts/custom-port.md)
+   **Note**: This script installs the prerequisites and enables them to run on their default ports ie. `Grafana` by default runs on port 3000, `prometheus` by default runs on port 9090 and `Node Exporter` by default runs on port 9100.
+If you want to change the defaults ports please follow these [Instructions](./docs/custom-port.md)

    You can view the logs by executing the following commands:
    ```bash